 Myanmar is becoming one of the hottest travel destinations in these recent years.
 And there’re many reasons for that, the development of tourism infrastructure, the more welcoming policy for international travelers including the integration of tourist eVisa that will facilitate the procedure for entering Myanmar.
 To give you a comprehensive overview of what should not be missed during your trip to this magical land, here are the 10 most famous tourist attractions in Myanmar.

 Located on the outskirt of Pindaya town in Shan State, Eastern Myanmar, this is a sacred pilgrimage site.
-Sheltering inside the dark and deep natural cave, there are hundreds of Buddhist statues and statuettes, with the oldest dates back to 1773.
+Sheltering inside the dark and deep natural cave, there are hundreds of Buddhist statues and statuettes, with the oldest dating back to 1773.
 Legend has it that if you follow them until the other end of Pindaya Caves, you will be led to the ancient city of Bagan that is hundreds of kilometers away to the west.

 Imagine being teleported to the middle of the pagodas of Kakku, you will surely be astonished by the mazes of surrounding stupas.
 In such a very compact area, there seems to be a countless number of well-preserved stupas, most of which are almost 500 years old.
 In Kakku, you will get the feeling of being thrown back into the past.

 Kakku, a magical place in Shan State, Myanmar (Photo by MarlyneArt from Pixabay)

 Located near the Mandalay Hill, the Shwenandaw Monastery used to be the royal apartment of King Mindon Min, who died inside it in 1878.
 2 years later, this fine teak building was dismantled by his own son, King Thibaw Min, who believed that it was haunted by his own father’s spirit.
 However, it was reconstructed 5 years later, this time as a monastery.
-Shwenandaw Monastery is a typical display of Burmese traditional architecture, a must-visit for the history buffs travelling to Myanmar.
+Shwenandaw Monastery is a typical display of Burmese traditional architecture, a must-visit for the history buffs traveling to Myanmar.

 Shwenandaw Monastery is one of the best places in Myanmar to learn more about traditional Burmese architecture